 With the range of Sea to Summit’s dry storage options spanning from the ultra-light 15 Denier Ultra-Sil® Nano to the super burly 600 Denier Hydraulics, it’s important to know which dry sack is the right choice for your intended use and activity.

-For instance, feather-weight fabrics are ideal for use inside a pack, but in environments where the dry sack may be rubbing against something (such as the bottom of a boat) more heavy duty fabrics are required.
+For instance, feather-weight fabrics are ideal for use inside a pack, but in environments where the dry sack may be rubbing against something (such as the bottom of a boat) or likely to come into contact with sharp objects (for instance if attached to the outside of a backpack) more heavy duty fabrics are required.

-1) Ultra-Sil Nano Dry Sacks are made of featherweight 15 Denier siliconized nylon with a newly-designed lightweight buckle.
+1) Ultra-Sil Nano Dry Sacks are made of featherweight 15 Denier siliconized nylon.
 Designed for the gram-conscious backpacker, these minimalist dry sacks keep your gear dry and organized inside a pack, yet weigh less than many ‘ultralight’ stuff sacks.
 Not suitable for boating/marine use.

 2) Ultra-Sil Dry Sacks are constructed using extremely light-weight siliconized 30 Denier CORDURA brand nylon.
 They are intended for use inside a backpack or similar bag, where they are great for keeping sleeping bags, clothing and other gear dry and tidy.
 Not suitable for boating/marine use.

 3.)
 UltraSil eVent Compression Dry Sacks are made of 30 Denier CORDURA brand nylon with an eVent base.
 They are the super-lightweight version of the 70 Denier nylon eVent Compression Dry Sack and are approximately one-third lighter.
 Great for compressing sleeping bags and insulated clothing.
 Not intended for external use (ie mounted externally on a backpack, or for bikepacking, or for river/marine use.